thingsboard/thingsboard.github.io/_includes/docs/user-guide/rule-engine-2-0/ce-enrichment-nodes.md

 **Note:** Since TB Version 3.3.3 you can use `${metadataKey}` for value from metadata, `$[messageKey]` for value from the message body.

-An example of this feature can see in the description for the **Customer attributes node**.
+An example of this feature you can see in the description for the **Customer attributes node**.

 You can see the real life example, where this node is used, in the next tutorial: